TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-azureportal.md

 * **SQL virtual machine management operations are disabled because SQL extension cannot be found or might not be installed properly on the virtual machine.**

   The SQL IaaS extension may occasionally encounter issues during its workflow resulting in a bad state.
-Un-installing and installing the extension should address this issue.
+Uninstalling and installing the extension should address this issue.

   You can execute the following commands in PowerShell to re-install the extension: